LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 Keep in mind that receiver bot is different from the sender bot, so the receiver bot won't have all the context (variables, etc.) that you might have collected in the sender bot.
 You can share this information between bots using the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).

-### Making transfers "seamless" with the Bot Transfer Context
+### Seamless transfers with the Bot Transfer Context

 In a bot-to-bot transfer, what makes the transfer *seamless* to the consumer is passing the conversational context--an intent or user message--from the sender bot to the receiver bot.
 With this information in hand, after the transfer the receiver bot can immediately start the appropriate dialog.
 The result is a graceful hand-off.